xiaoyang-sde/knowledge-base/docs/javascript-tutorial/02-browser-document-events-interfaces/01-document.md

 If an element has the `id` attribute, we can get the element using the method `document.getElementById(id)`.
 There can be only one element in the document with the given `id`.

-It's also available as a global varaible, but it will be overwritten by varaibles declared in the script.
+It's also available as a global variable, but it will be overwritten by variables declared in the script.
 Don’t use id-named global variables to access elements.

 ### querySelectorAll